Farm Crew

 • Civic Identity: understanding your active influence within the community and how your decisions directly impact the work around you.

-Some of our Farm Crew Learning Goals include:
+Farm Crew Learning Goals

 • Planting and harvesting corn, barley , and hay crops